Hoole

-Hoole is a suburb in the east of Chester, in Cheshire West and Chester, Cheshire, England.
-The area is contiguous with Newton to the north and Vicars Cross to the south.
-The A41 road marks the suburb's eastern boundary, with the separate Hoole Village approximately 1 mi away.
+Hoole is a suburban area to the east of the city of Chester, in Cheshire West and Chester, Cheshire, England.
+It lies immediately outside the historic city boundary and is contiguous with Newton to the north and Vicars Cross to the south.
+The suburb is bounded to the east by the A41 road, beyond which lies the separate civil parish of Hoole Village.

+Hoole developed largely during the 19th and early 20th centuries and is characterised by Victorian and interwar housing, local shopping streets, and public green spaces.

 History

-The settlement was first mentioned in the Register of the Abbey of Saint Werburgh in 1119.

-The name derives from the Old English word hol and is believed to mean "at the hollow" (or hole), possibly referring to the "hollow way" formed by a Roman roadway.
+The settlement of Hoole is first recorded in 1119 in the Register of the Abbey of Saint Werburgh.
+The name derives from the Old English word hol, meaning “hollow”, and is thought to refer to a sunken routeway or “hollow way”, possibly associated with a former Roman road through the area.

-On 17 July 2009 sixteen flats on Hoole Lane were destroyed following an explosion on the first floor.
-More than thirty firefighters tackled the resulting fire at the two-storey building in Wharton Court.
+On 17 July 2009, an explosion destroyed sixteen flats at Wharton Court on Hoole Lane.
+More than thirty firefighters attended the incident, which caused extensive damage to the two-storey building.